hydrodynamicstability/physicsReviewJournals/README.md

 Current publisher:  Springer-Nature

 Second ranked is one of the newest physics review journals; it was founded in 2019 by its first lead editor, Iulia Georgescu.
-This journal belongs to the recently established *Nature Reviews* family of journals (others include *Nature Reviews Materials* and *Nature Reviews Earth & Environment*, for example).
+This journal belongs to the recently established *Nature Reviews* family of journals (disucssed further below).
 It is an impressive feat to see that in less than a decade, this journal has climbed the rankings over several much longer-established review journals, listed below.

 ## [Physics Reports](https://www.sciencedirect.com/journal/physics-reports)